Tyrrrz/CliWrap/Readme.md

 This execution model lets you run a process while buffering its standard output and error streams in-memory.
 The data is processed as text and can be accessed once the command finishes executing.

+To execute a command with buffering, call `ExecuteBufferedAsync()`:

 ```csharp
 using CliWrap;
 using CliWrap.Buffered;